A topic from the subject of Physical Chemistry in Chemistry.

 Experiment Overview

-This experiment demonstrates the emission and absorption of light by atoms, which is the fundamental principle behind atomic spectroscopy.
-By analyzing the emitted or absorbed light, we can gain insights into the electronic structure and energy levels of atoms.
+This experiment demonstrates the emission and absorption of light by atoms, a fundamental principle of atomic spectroscopy.
+Analyzing the emitted or absorbed light provides insights into the electronic structure and energy levels of atoms.

 Materials and Equipment